-Before the puck drops at Amalie Arena tonight, hockey fans will discover away ways to have a cool time away from the ice in Tampa Bay.
+Before the puck drops at Amalie Arena tonight, hockey fans will discover ways to have a cool time away from the ice in Tampa Bay.
 Try these ideas on for size:

 Grab a Beer